wso2-attic/siddhi-io-ethereum/docs/api/latest.md

 ### ethereum *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#source">(Source)</a>*

-<p style="word-wrap: break-word">The ethereum source receives the events from the ethereum blockchain.<br>This only supports key-value mapping.<br><br>To receive the events from the ethereum blockchain, You can specify all attributes which were included in the response of the following functions<br>&nbsp;https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_getblockbyhash <br>https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_gettransactionbyhash <br></p>
+<p style="word-wrap: break-word">The ethereum source receives the events from the ethereum blockchain.<br>This only supports key-value mapping.<br><br>To receive the events from the ethereum blockchain, You can specify all attributes which were included in the response of the following functions<br>&nbsp;https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_getblockbyhash <br>https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_gettransactionbyhash <br>To start the client follow the document here,<br>https://docs.web3j.io/getting_started.html</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```